slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On maths, computers and AI

 <!--
+> *"I've finally learned what «upward compatible» means.
+It means we get to keep all our old mistakes."  -- Dennie van Tassel*

 - chatgpt is a blurry jpeg of the web. openai chatbot offers paraphrases, whereas google offers quotes. which do we prefer.
 - llms are essentially connection machines trained to find the linkages between concepts. ai is like an autocorrect system on steroids.
 - Anytime machine learning is working quietly in the background, it almost always shows up as a feed in the front-end design